-This function allows the user to enter the difference in height between the 6500 and the Unit Under Test (UUT).
-This value should normally be 0 unless the 6500 is elevated to a height of more than 1 foot above the UUT.
+This function allows the user to enter the difference in height between the 6300 and Ground level.
+This value should normally be 0 unless the 6300 is elevated to a height of more than 3 feet above ground level.
 A value of between 0 and 50 feet can be entered.
 The screen appears as shown below.